Ruhnama: Volume 1

 Stories and proverbs are borrowed from existing Turkmen epics – Oğuzname, Book of Dede Korkut, and Epic of Koroghlu – in preaching of morals and promotion of a model code of conduct.
-These are often supplemented with Nyýazow's explanatory annotations.
-Virtues like generosity, unity, humbleness, hospitality, patience, honesty, defence of fatherland, protection of female dignity, and caring for horses (something that is placed into utmost importance by Nyýazow's successor) are emphasised upon.
+These are often supplemented with Niyazov's explanatory annotations.
+Virtues like generosity, unity, humility, hospitality, patience, honesty, defence of fatherland, protection of female dignity, and caring for horses (something that is placed into utmost importance by Niyazov's successor) are emphasised upon.
 Some of his own poems singing paeans of the Turkmen are present, too.

 The Shajara-i Tarākima (unattributed) and writings of Ahmad ibn Fadlan are relied upon for a reconstruction of national history.
 Some seventy states are alleged to have been established by them – the Anau culture, Parthian Empire, Achaemenid Empire, Seljuk Empire, and Ottoman Empire among others – till the eighteenth century; this entire span was simultaneously periodised into four epic-epochs.
 Distinct since the inception of humans, the Turkmen were the same as the Turks and descended from the venerable Noah via Oghuz Khagan, who had set up the first polity c.
 5000 years ago.
 Warfare was apparently rare, and the state always preferred peace.
-Despite vague references to achaeo-historical evidence to support this range of pioneer assertions, there is a total lack of source materials, as understood in an academic sense.
+Despite vague references to archaeo-historical evidence to support this range of pioneer assertions, there is a total lack of source material, as understood in an academic sense.

 The Persian sphere of influence on Turkmen polity across medieval era was neatly purged; though, Zoroaster was appropriated as a Turkmen hero who had advised people to not abide by Mazdak's path of fire-worship.
 Both 18th and 19th century – integral to the foundation of modern Turkmenistan – are skipped except for the mention of Magtymguly Pyragy and the Battle of Geok Tepe.
 Soviet Turkmenistan is described in a single page, where it is blamed for colonisation.
-The narrative resumes with Nyýazow ushering in independence of the state.
+The narrative resumes with Niyazov ushering in independence of the state.
 Several of his specific policies find a mention.

-Nyýazow's life is described to great details throughout the text – loss of parents in childhood, attachment to land, and his patriotic zeal for attaining sovereignty from Soviet imperialism.
+Niyazov's life is described to great details throughout the text – loss of parents in childhood, attachment to land, and his patriotic zeal for attaining sovereignty from Soviet imperialism.
 These descriptions form an embedded strata of the volume.

 Volume 2

 Drafted with explicit parallels to the Quran, this volume asked that the Ruhnama be recited as regular prayer after purifying oneself; it was also to never lie in an improper place.

 Thematically, the volume is concerned with morals and ethics.
-A total of 21 chapters deal with optimum manners and decorum for different situations and target audience.
-Nyýazow's own narration gains a position of authority; he does not always seek support from the epics to support his positions.
+A total of 21 chapters deal with optimum manners and decorum for different situations and target audiences.
+Niyazov's own narration gains a position of authority; he does not always seek support from the epics to support his positions.